Abdelwaheb-Hnaien/gcp-infrastructure-automation/README.md

 - __clean__: Infrastructure_builder will preform templating then terraform **destroy**<br/>

 ## How to set up infrastructur builder in my GCP project ?
+- In Dockerfile, commented steps are for Infrastructure driven test if you consider developping test for your infrastructure uncomment them before building the image.

+- Infrastructure builder will be created in Container Registery within your project.
+CHANGE [your-project-id] in cloudbuild.yaml and create a trigger so that Cloudbuild will create the image when you push your code.

-Infrastructure builder should be available in conatiner registery within your project.
+Then, Infrastructure builder should be available in conatiner registery within your project.

 The tool will inherit permissions from Cloud Build, so make sure to grant Cloud build the appropriate access rights to create resources in your project.

-See full set up instructions. https://github.com/Abdelwaheb-Hnaien/infrastructure-builder

 ## Demo :